Skip to content

 • Requires developer skills – plugins also available

-Understanding those core post types available can help identify what format makes sense for any new content.
+Understanding those available core post types can help identify what format makes sense for new content.
 Standard posts work well for constantly changing updates, while pages suit standalone critical info.
 Developing custom post types taps further flexibility.

 Step 1: Navigate to your WordPress Posts

-The first step to making a post on WordPress.com is to firstly open up your WordPress control panel for your site.
-It should look something very similar to the below.
+The first step to making a post on WordPress.com is to open your site’s WordPress control panel.
+It should look very similar to the one one below.

 Create a post in WordPress 1